Africa Re: Organization and structures

-Africa Re's governance is organized around a Board of Directors and a management team with Dr. Mohamed Ahmed Maait serving as the Chairman of the group and Dr. Corneille Karekezi as the Group Managing Director and CEO.
+Africa Re's governance is organized around a Board of Directors and a management team with Moustapha Coulibay serving as the Chairman of the group and Dr. Corneille Karekezi as the Group Managing Director and CEO.

 Chairmen and General Managers

-In its 45 years of business, Africa Re has only had seven changes in the board of directors and four changes in senior management.
+In its 48 years of business, Africa Re has only had seven changes in the board of directors and four changes in senior management.

 Main activities

 The company's portfolio consists of facultative treaties and risks in both life and non-life classes of business.
 The non-life activity is dominated by fire and accident.
-In 2021, these two classes of business account for nearly 69% of the portfolio, that is, 579 million USD of premiums.
+In 2024, these two classes of business account for nearly 44% of the portfolio, that is, US$533.48 million of premiums.

 Geographical organization

-Africa Re's geographical organization is presented as follows in 2020:
+Africa Re's geographical organization is presented as follows in 2024: